Earnest Money in Tennessee: What Knoxville Buyers Should Know

 • Scenario B: You are competing in a multiple-offer situation in Farragut.
 You offer two percent earnest money and limit contingencies.
 If you miss a key deadline or cannot close without a protective contingency, you could lose your deposit.

-• Scenario C: You claim financing denial but the seller says your notice was late.
-Without a mutual release, the title company holds the funds until mediation or a court decides.
+• Scenario C: You claim financing denial, but the seller says your notice was late.
+Without a mutual release, if a title company holds the funds, the money will not be released until mediation or a court decides.

 Local insights and where to confirm norms

 Earnest money expectations shift with Knoxville market conditions.
 Inventory, days on market, and price trends from the Knoxville Area Association of REALTORS help shape what sellers expect in each neighborhood.
-For the most accurate guidance, align your deposit and contingency strategy with current data and the norms used by local title companies and attorneys.
+For the most accurate guidance, utilize the knowledge of your Realtor® to help you align your deposit and contingency strategy with current data and the market norms.

 A strong offer balances confidence with protection.
 The right earnest money amount and clear timelines help you compete without taking on more risk than you intend.